GooFit/AmpGen/README.tex.md

 ```
 describes an excited vector kaon decaying into a charged kaon and pion.
 For more details about the API for describing particle decays, see [AmpGen::Particle](https://goofit.github.io/AmpGen/de/dd7/class_amp_gen_1_1_particle.html) The other numbers on the lines that describe the decays parameterise the coupling to this channel,
 either in terms of real and imaginary parts or an amplitude and a phase.
 Each parameter is specified in terms of three numbers: the _fix_ flag, the initial value, and the step size.
-The possible options for the _fix_ flag are:
+The possible options for the _fix_ flag, which can be specified either by name or via an integer key (0,1,2,3,4), are:

 * Free (fix=0) and a step size of not 0.
+* Hide (fix=1)
 * Fixed (fix=2, for historical reasons)
 * Compile-Time-Constant (fix=3) which indicates that the parameter should be treated as a (JIT) compile time constant, which in some cases allows for more aggressive optimisations to be performed.
+* Blind (fix=4) indicates a parameter should be blind, meaning its true value will be hidden from the user to prevent unintentionally biasing analysis.
+For details, see [Blinding](#parameter-blinding).
 These options can be used in the AmpGen application, which is described below.

 Decays can either be specified fully inline, as above, or split into multiple steps, which is useful for treating the so called _cascade_ decays, an example of which is shown below.
 ```
 D0{K(1)(1270)+,pi-}                         0     1      0.1       0     0      0.1
-Type

 K(1)(1270)+{rho(770)0{pi+,pi-},K+}          2     1      0         2     0      0
 K(1)(1270)+{K*(892)0{K+,pi-},pi+}           0     1      0.1       0     0      0.1
 ```